clarity-h2020/data-package/docs/2-specification-resource.md

 To support this use case the path property MAY be an array of strings rather than a single string: "path": [ "myfile1.csv", "myfile2.csv" ]
 It is NOT permitted to mix fully qualified URLs and relative paths in a path array: strings MUST either all be relative paths or all URLs.

-Best Practice (proposal): dataset resources MUST be located in a ""data"" folder in the root of the in a Data Package (where the json descriptor is also located) in order to have a better organization of the contents.
+Best Practice (proposal): dataset resources MUST be located in a "data" folder in the root of the in a Data Package (where the json descriptor is also located) in order to have a better organization of the contents.
 Within the data folder, datasets MAY be further organized creating additional subfolders if necessary.</td>
 </tr>
 <tr>
 <td><i><b>schema</b></i></td>